MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Related Work

-\textbf{3D Medical Image Analysis.} Given the scarcity of labeled data in medical imaging, pretraining SSL on large unlabeled 3D data has become a strong paradigm for medical image analysis~\cite{Jiang_2023_ICCV, Chen_2023_WACV}.
-Most methods follow contrastive learning (CL)~\cite{He_2023_CVPR, Wu_2024_CVPR} or masked image modeling (MIM)~\cite{10977020, Wang_Wang_Gao_Su_Zhang_Wang_Yu_2025}.
-Previous CL-based approaches rely on strong volumetric augmentations~\cite{Rui_2025_CVPR}, while mask or remove 3D patches and learn to reconstruct them~\cite{TANG2026103770}.
-However, existing methods tend to overemphasize scanner appearance, entangling content and style~\cite{TANG2026103770, assran2022masked, qiu2025large}, which hinders their performance in cross-domain and low-data settings.
-In contrast, our method employs explicit factor disentanglement to learn robust and domain-consistent semantics, thus improving out-of-distribution performance and data efficiency.
+Due to the cost of expert annotation, self-supervised pretraining on large-scale unlabeled 3D data has become an important paradigm for improving medical image analysis~\cite{11371598}.
+Existing methods are mainly built upon contrastive learning (CL)~\cite{He_2023_CVPR, Wu_2024_CVPR} or masked image modeling (MIM)~\cite{10977020, fu2026medgmae}.
+CL-based approaches typically learn invariant features through carefully designed positive and negative pairs, often relying on strong volumetric augmentations to encourage semantic consistency~\cite{11371598}.
+In contrast, MIM-based methods randomly mask or remove 3D patches and train models to reconstruct the missing content, thereby promoting contextual understanding of volumetric structures~\cite{TANG2026103770}.
+Despite their success, many existing methods still tend to encode scanner-dependent appearance variations together with anatomical semantics~\cite{TANG2026103770}, leading to entangled representations that may generalize poorly under domain shifts or limited-label settings.
+By comparison, our method explicitly disentangles anatomical content from imaging style, aiming to learn more robust and domain-consistent representations and thereby improving out-of-distribution (OOD) performance and data efficiency.

-\textbf{Diffusion Models for Representation Learning.} Given the competitive performance of diffusion models in various generation tasks, recent studies have emerged to explore their representational capabilities~\cite{Wei_2023_ICCV, Hudson_2024_CVPR, Chu_2025_ICCV}, demonstrating that diffusion models can serve as effective visual learners~\cite{mukhopadhyay2024text, 10938258}.
-Other approaches modify diffusion architectures to learn discriminative representations for visual perception tasks~\cite{Xiang_2023_ICCV, chen2025deconstructing, Ravishankar_2025_CVPR}.
-However, large-scale applications in medical imaging remain underexplored.

-\textbf{Disentangled Representation Learning.} Disentangled representation learning aims to train models that can separate interpretable and informative factors hidden in observed data~\cite{10579040, higgins2018towards, pmlr-v97-locatello19a}.
-Prior works focus on augmenting generative models to enhance their disentanglement capability~\cite{pmlr-v80-kim18b, NEURIPS2024_96471570}.
-In medical imaging, typical applications include disease decomposition~\cite{TANG2021101839}, harmonization~\cite{WU2025107039}, controllable generation~\cite{mao2023disc, 10839402, MULLER2025103628}, and domain generalization~\cite{GU2023102904, 10634512}.
-In this paper, our MeDUET is inspired by recent trends of decomposing input volumes into domain-invariant content and domain-specific style~\cite{GU2023102904, CAI2025103440, MULLER2025103628}.